 Anne Johnson Palmer

 Anne, a partner in the San Francisco office, has extensive experience in complex commercial litigation matters, with a particular emphasis on class action litigation and corporate disputes.
 Her practice includes front-line representation in consumer and securities class actions, shareholder derivative actions, and M&A and transaction-related litigation.
 In addition to representing public companies as well as private equity firms and their portfolio companies in such matters, Anne has led clients through a range of commercial disputes involving unfair competition, antitrust, consumer protection, and business tort claims.

 Anne has appeared in federal and state courts in California and a number of other jurisdictions, and in multidistrict litigations.
-In 2018, Anne was recognized by the Daily Journal in its “Top 40 Under 40” list of leading California attorneys.
+In 2020, Anne was recognized by the Daily Journal in its “Top Women Lawyers” list for California.
 Anne is a member of the Women’s Forum Steering Committee at Ropes & Gray, and serves as one of the Hiring Partners for the firm’s San Francisco office.

 - Represented Bain Capital as it formed a consortium of investors to acquire Toshiba Memory Corporation, in a transaction valued at $18 billion.
 As part of a cross-office and cross-disciplinary team, advised Bain as it confronted a joint venture partner’s attempts to enjoin Toshiba’s sale of its chip unit.

 - Represented a Bay Area public company and its officers and directors in a putative securities class action.
 Dismissal of the case was recently upheld by the U.S. Court of Appeals for the Ninth Circuit.

 - Representing vehicle manufacturer in ongoing securities class action litigation arising from its initial public offering.
 Serving as lead defense counsel for the company as well as its directors and officers in parallel federal and state court actions and related derivative suits.